BADC0D3/vulhub-manager/README.md

 - `COMPOSE_TIMEOUT`: Docker compose operation timeout (default: 300s)
 - `SCAN_CACHE_TTL`: Environment scan cache duration (default: 300s)
 - `MAX_RUNNING_ENVIRONMENTS`: Maximum concurrent environments (default: 1)
+- `APP_HOST`: Override automatic host detection (optional, e.g., 192.168.1.100)

+### Docker Status Checking

+VulhubWeb automatically checks for running Docker containers:
+- **On Startup**: Scans all environments to detect any pre-existing running containers
+- **Every 30 seconds**: Server-side check to update the status of all environments
+- **Every 30 seconds**: Client-side refresh to update the UI with latest status
+- **On-demand**: Status is updated whenever you start/stop environments

+This ensures the UI always shows the correct status even if:
+- Containers are started/stopped outside of VulhubWeb
+- The VulhubWeb container is restarted
+- Multiple users are managing environments

 ## API Endpoints